ayust/alpha-guide/content/reference/fitting.md

 As such, we throw on a Medium Shield Booster, the largest boosting module frigates and destroyers can usually handle.

-We also add an Anti-EM Screen Reinforcer rig to shore up the EM resist hole - they're cheap, and they don't use a precious midslot.
+We also add an EM Shield Reinforcer rig to shore up the EM resist hole - they're cheap, and they don't use a precious midslot.

  * ADD: Medium Shield Booster II
- * ADD: Small Anti-EM Screen Reinforcer I
+ * ADD: Small EM Shield Reinforcer I
  * CPU REMAINING: 11 of 240
  * POWERGRID REMAINING: -5.4 of 81.6